kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

    a disruption and delays the disruption so that the users can finish their work.
 6. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
-7. The node drain controller removes the `requester.evictionrequest.coordination.k8s.io/name_nodemaintenance.k8s.io` finalizer from the EvictionRequest.
+7. According to the `.status.evictionRequestCancellationPolicy=Forbid`, the node drain controller cannot remove the `nodemaintenance.k8s.io` from the `.spec.requesters` due to API validation.
-8. The eviction request controller notices the change in finalizers.
-Normally it should delete (GC) the EvictionRequest as there is no requester present, but `.status.evictionRequestCancellationPolicy=Forbid` prevents this.
-9. Actor B sets `ActiveInterceptorCompleted=true` on the eviction requests of pod p-1, which is ready to be deleted.
+8. Actor B sets `ActiveInterceptorCompleted=true` on the eviction requests of pod p-1, which is ready to be deleted.
-10. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptorClass`.
+9. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptorClass`.
-11. Actor A updates the EvictionRequest status and ensures that `.status.evictionRequestCancellationPolicy=Forbid`.
+10. Actor A updates the EvictionRequest status and ensures that `.status.evictionRequestCancellationPolicy=Forbid`.
 Alternatively, it could also change it to `Allow` at this point, if it was just there, to ensure that Actor B's logic is atomic
-12. Actor A deletes the p-1 pod.
+11. Actor A deletes the p-1 pod.
-13. EvictionRequest is garbage collected once the pods terminate.
-It has to first set `.status.evictionRequestCancellationPolicy=Allow` to allow the object to be deleted.
+12. Once the pod terminates, the eviction request controller sets `Complete` condition to `True`.
+13. The node drain controller can delete the EvictionRequest.

 ### Follow-up Design Details for Kubernetes Workloads